haam-community/haam-community.github.io/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/haam-community/haam-community.github.io)

 > ⚠️ Although the opened window says you "Codespace usage for this repository is paid for by @user", using codespaces for public repositories is (currently) free, so you can ignore that note.

+1. Click "Create codespace"
-Once the Codespace starts, it will build the site and serve it locally so you can preview your changes.
+2. Once the Codespace starts, it will build the site and serve it locally so you can preview your changes.
    - If the preview functionality does not work, you can try running `bundle exec jekyll serve` manually.

 ## Quick Start - Fast